uosjapuelks/tp/docs/DeveloperGuide.md

 Step 1:

-The addMultipleItemsToItemList is called by AddCommand, with the ArrayList of Items to add(newItem) as a parameter.
+The addMultipleItemsToItemList() method is called by AddCommand, with the ArrayList of Items to add(newItem) as a parameter.

 Step 2 & 3:

-The addItemToItemList method is called on each item in the list.
+The addItemToItemList() method is called on each item in the list.
 More information can be found [below](#additemtoitemlist).

 Step 4 & 5:

-The printSeparatorLine method in Ui is called to separate the output created by the addition of one item from the next.
+The printSeparatorLine() method in Ui is called to separate the output created by the addition of one item from the next.
 It is only not called for the last Item in newItems.

+Step 6:

+The execution of the addMultipleItemsToItemList() method ends.

 #### addItemToItemList